FC4E-CAT/fc4e-cat-api/CONTRIBUTING.md

-# Contributing to ARGOEU Open Source Software
+# Contributing to FAIRCORE4EOSC-CAT Open Source Software

-Thank you for considering contributing to ARGOEU Open Source Software.
+Thank you for considering contributing to FAIRCORE4EOSC-CAT Open Source Software.

 Please note that we welcome all forms of user feedback and are generally open to many forms of collaboration,